CHAMBER WORKS

 at The Church of The Lighted Window, La Canada, CA. In April, 2001

-prescient that I titled this work "Climate Control" back in 2001.
+prescient that I titled this work "Climate Control" back in 2001 at its premiere.
+In revising the work, I retitled it "Global Warming" for obvious reasons.
 The

 titles of the movements reflect the moods created within them as well